 Articles and Blog Posts

-Blog posts and articles are an excellent content option for the awareness stage in the buyer’s journey.
-This is because you’re able to create informative content that isn’t pressuring the reader to purchase your product or service.
+Blog posts and articles are excellent content options for the awareness stage in the buyer’s journey.
+With them, you’re able to create informative content that isn’t pressuring the reader to purchase your product or service.

 This type of content is also easily accessible through a simple search on Google or another search engine.
 Creating SEO-focused content for these blog posts and articles helps this information to get ranked higher in different search engines, which helps increase the number of people who see it.